StanfordVL/OmniGibson/docs/getting_started/examples.md

 python -m omnigibson.examples.environments.behavior_env_demo
 ```

-This demo instantiates one of our BEHAVIOR tasks (and optionally sampling object locations online) in a fully-populated scene and loads a `Fetch` robot.
+This demo instantiates one of our BEHAVIOR tasks (and optionally sampling object locations online) in a fully-populated scene and loads a `R1Pro` robot.
 The robot executes random actions and the environment is reset periodically.

 ??? code "behavior_env_demo.py"